-Surveys have helped identify the diverse issues in the crypto industry, from popularity of cryptocurrencies (and particular coins) among the public, problems affecting cryptocurrency industry, interest for crypto among banks and other industries, to rate of (or preference for) investment among various age groups.
+Surveys have helped identify a diverse set of driving factors in the crypto industry, from the popularity of cryptocurrencies (and particular coins) in different age groups, the key problems affecting cryptocurrency industry, and the interest in crypto among banks and other industries.

 They can definitely tell where the industry is at currently, and where it is ended.